-City announces RFP for Broadway master plan
+City announces Request For Proposal for Broadway master plan

-The city is seeking proposals that will transform the corridor, as envisioned by Move Louisville, from its existing auto-centric form into a multi-modal “complete street” designed to enable safe, convenient, and efficient access with a focus on premium transit that will serve as a catalyst for economic development.
+The city is seeking proposals that will transform the corridor, as envisioned by the city’s long-range transportation plan Move Louisville, from its existing auto-centric form into a multi-modal complete street designed to enable safe, convenient, and efficient access with a focus on premium transit that will serve as a catalyst for economic development.

 “From end to end, Broadway is diverse in people, culture, business and landscape.
 A ride starting at Shawnee Park and ending at Cave Hill Cemetery will offer anyone a remarkable look at Louisville’s diverse neighborhoods,” said Mayor Greg Fischer.
 “That ride though should be safer for people in cars, in buses, on a bicycle or on foot.
-The corridor is too car focused and has some of the city’s most dangerous intersections for car and pedestrian crashes.
+The corridor is too car-focused and has some of the city’s most dangerous intersections for car and pedestrian crashes.
 Broadway has tremendous potential for revitalization and economic development.
 My team envisions a Broadway – the same road Muhammad Ali was paraded down as champion and as icon – that is safer, more vibrant, and full of life along every neighborhood that touches it.”

 “Broadway has a large footprint and a long history,” said District 4 Councilwoman Barbara Sexton Smith.
 “Everyone should feel safe on Broadway from Shawnee Park to the Highlands.
 I look forward to working together to build a better Broadway, one that is safer, more connected and open for economic development from end to end.
 Together we can do this.”

 Broadway also provides critical transit access for the Transit Authority of River City (TARC).
 The #4, #18, and #23 TARC bus routes all offer frequent service along Broadway and give key connections to provide links to other routes for transfers.
-These three routes account for more than 5 million trips per year, which is about 40 percent of TARC’s ridership.
+These three routes account for more than five million trips per year, which is about 40 percent of TARC’s ridership.